 A fall arrester system which retracts, will automatically self-adjust the safety.
 Continuous tension is applied so the wearer can operate at different distances away from the point at which he is secured.
-Rescue blocks are a similar piece of equipment, but they are intended to allow someone else to rescue the wearer in grave situations.
+Rescue blocks are a similar piece of equipment.
+However they are intended to allow someone else to rescue the wearer in grave situations.

-Do you need more information on fall arresters or our safety harness kits which work well with these fall arresters?
+Do you need more information on height safety equipment such as fall arresters or our safety harness kits which work well with these fall arresters?
 Call 01384 78004 or drop us an email through the contact us page or rapid enquiry form.